dj9678/ds_crypto_analysis/README.md

 ## Overview

-- `Requests.get API`
+-  Requests.get API
-- Sorting out the data in certain period by using `loc`
+- Sorting out the data in a certain period by using loc
-- Setting up index for data frame
+- Setting up an index for data frame
-- Changing the time format using `to_datetime`
+- Changing the time format using to_datetime
 - Exploring the data set using pandas commands
-- Plotting the single version of graph and the combined version of graph
+- Plotting the single version of the graph and the combined version of the graph
-- Combining each data frames into one data frame by using `append()`
+- Combining each data frame into one data frame by using append()
-- Creating new column and rearrange the data frame
+- Creating a new column and rearranging the data frame
-- Converting value to `log` format
+- Converting value to the log format
 </br>

 ## How to Run